 A perinephric abscess may result due to rupture of a renal abscess into the perirenal space, but usually it develops directly from acute pyelonephritis.
 However, any inflammatory process outside the Gerota's fascia may also result in perinephric abscess.
-Such kind of abscesses have been seen quite frequently in diabetic patients with calculi and in patients with septic emboli.
+Perinephric abscesses are associated with diabetic patients with calculi and in patients with septic emboli.

-Ultrasound is usually the first imaging investigation performed for assessment of a renal abscess, perinephric collection or pyelonephritis.
-As will elsewhere, the collection is usualy hypoechoiec or of mixed echogenicity depending on the content.
+Ultrasound is usually the first imaging investigation performed for assessment of a renal abscess, perinephric collection, or pyelonephritis.
+As elsewhere, the collection is usually hypoechoic or mixed echogenicity, depending on the content.
 Ultrasound may also aid treatment in offering percutaneous drainage of the collection.

 Often shows areas of soft-tissue or fluid attenuation within the perirenal space.
-It may extend to involve psoas muscle and upto pelvis.
+It may extend to involve psoas muscle and down to the pelvis.
 Gas may be present within the abscess.

 - 1. Coelho RF, Schneider-Monteiro ED, Mesquita JL et-al. Renal and perinephric abscesses: analysis of 65 consecutive cases.
 World J Surg.
 2007;31 (2): 431-6.
 World J Surg (full text) - doi:10.1007/s00268-006-0162-x - Pubmed citation